Edb83/penny-for-your-thoughts/README.md

 - Jonathan Munz (Code Institute Mentor) - for his sage advice, prompts to find solutions, and calm reassurances during the project

-- Richard Wells (Code Institute Slack Lead) - for his webinar on writing the README and Chrome DevTools
+- Richard Wells (Code Institute Slack Lead) - for his webinar on writing the README and using Chrome DevTools

 - The Code Institute Slack Community - for many tips and tricks discovered while browsing